Bacchus Residents

 Socialising:

 Roborovskis can be tamed, exactly how much an individual robo tames varies considerably.
 Consistency is key to taming.
-We’ve had Robos happy to sit in hands and others who'd absolutely scream the place down when held.
-Despite that, we’ve rarely been bitten by a Roborovski.
+We’ve had robos happy to sit in hands and others who'd absolutely scream the place down when held.,

 A lot of people prefer to offer their robos a playpen for out-of-the-cage playtimes.
 We use empty ball pits for our hamsters as it keeps them contained without the risk of squeezing through bars.